Bounding Pinch Point Schemes of Projected Surfaces

 \section{Proof of Theorem \ref{thm:ppbound}}

-In this section, we maintain the conventions established in Section \ref{sec:defncon}.
+In this section, we maintain the conventions established in Section \ref{sec:defncon}, and the context of Setting \ref{innerprojectionsetting}.
 As we proceed to the proof of Theorem \ref{thm:ppbound}, we shall require a series of lemmas, which we establish presently.
 Our first pair of lemmas serve as observations about the inner projection construction, where we address the corresponding properties of uncrumpled maps.
 Note that Lemma \ref{lem:nondegeneracy} is stated without proof.